PRODUCTIONS

 A club-produced show which incorporated a triple live-camera setup.
 Encompassing the tech needs of a full scale musical and film set, Pippin took nine months of hard work to bring to the stage.

-Our musical was meant to offer an alternative interpretation of Sondheim’s dark circus troupe--What if the voyeurs forcing Pippin to chase his dream were in fact a camera crew, staging his life as a reality show?
+Our musical was meant to offer an alternative interpretation of Sondheim’s circus--What if the voyeurs forcing Pippin to chase his dream were in fact a camera crew, staging his life as a reality show?
 What if we could see this show as it was made?

-I took on the role of director of photography, meaning that it would be my job to “call” each shot and cut, directing both the camerawork and live editing, and leading three camera operators and a video switcher operator.
+- I took on the role of director of photography, “calling” each shot and cut, directing both the camerawork and live editing, and leading three camera operators and a video switcher operator via headset.

 Photos by Max Soley